teboho/how-to/docs/Spec.md

 1. Users should be able to create an account on the web application.
 2. Users should be able to write a guide on how to do something.
 2.1.
 The guide should be structured in a way that is easy to follow.
 2.2.
 The guide should have pictures and videos where necessary.
+2.3.
+The guide should be tagged with the thing that it is about.
+2.4.
+The guide should have steps that represent an action that the user should take at each point in the guide.
 3. Users should be able to search for a guide on how to do something.
 4. Users should be able to request a guide on how to do something.
 5. Users should be able to rate a guide on how helpful it was.